Ganesh40292/registration-app/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-Ganesh40292-black?style=flat-square&logo=github)

-Enthusiastic about Web Development and Programming 🚀
+Passionate about Web Development and Programming 🚀

 ---

 ### ⭐ If you like this project, don’t forget to give it a star!

-## 📂 Project Directory Structure